LeBron James: 2016–2018: End of second stint in Cleveland

-Following the championship, James again opted out of his contract and re-signed with the Cavaliers, this time on a three-year, $100 million contract, in which the final year was a player option.
+James opted out of his player option and re-signed with the Cavaliers on a three-year, $100 million contract, in which the final year was a player option.
+The 2016–17 season was marred by injuries and unexpected losses for the Cavaliers; James described it as one of the strangest years of his career.
+Cleveland finished the season as the East's second seed, with James averaging 26.4 points and career highs in rebounds (8.6), assists (8.7), and turnovers (4.1) per game.

-The 2016–17 season was marred by injuries and unexpected losses for the Cavaliers; James later described it as one of the "strangest" years of his career.
-Following a January defeat to the New Orleans Pelicans, James publicly criticized Cleveland's front office for constructing a team that he felt was too "top heavy", for which he received countercriticism.
-The Cavaliers finished the season as the East's second seed, with James averaging 26.4 points and career highs in rebounds (8.6), assists (8.7), and turnovers (4.1) per game.
-In Game 3 of the first round of the playoffs, he registered 41 points, 13 rebounds, and 12 assists against the Indiana Pacers, leading Cleveland to a comeback victory after trailing by 25 points at halftime, representing the largest halftime deficit overcome in NBA playoff history.
-In Game 5 of the Eastern Conference Finals against the Boston Celtics, James scored 35 points and surpassed Jordan as the league's all-time postseason scoring leader.
-The Cavaliers won the game and the series, advancing to the NBA Finals for the third consecutive time against the Golden State Warriors, who had signed James' rival Kevin Durant during the off-season.
-Behind averages of 33.6 points, 12.0 rebounds, and 10.0 assists per game, James became the first player to average a triple-double in the Finals, but Cleveland was defeated in five games.
+In Game 3 of the first round of the playoffs, James led Cleveland to a comeback victory against the Pacers.
+In Game 5 of the Eastern Conference Finals against the Celtics, James scored 35 points and surpassed Michael Jordan as the NBA's all-time postseason scoring leader.
+The Cavaliers advanced to the NBA Finals for the third consecutive year, again facing the Warriors.
+In Game 4, James logged a triple-double of 31 points, 10 rebounds, and 11 assists, as Cleveland staved off elimination.
+With this performance, James passed Magic Johnson for the most NBA Finals triple-doubles in a career.
+The Cavaliers lost the Finals in five games, despite James's double-double in game 5.
+Averaging 33.6 points, 12.0 rebounds, and 10.0 assists in the series, James became the first player to average a triple-double in the Finals.

 James protects the ball from Kyrie Irving in October 2017.
 The two were teammates in Cleveland for three seasons.